Knoxville Looks to Continue to Climb Standings in First Clash with Richmond

 One Knoxville SC News Release

-KNOXVILLE, Tenn. - One Knoxville SC returns to Covenant Health Park on Wednesday, Aug.
-13, to face the Richmond Kickers.
-One Knox enters the match with two streaks on the line: an unbeaten record at home and a six-match unbeaten run in regular-season play.
-Fans unable to attend can watch live on ESPN+.
+KNOXVILLE, Tenn. - One Knoxville SC is traveling to Richmond, Virginia, for back-to-back games against the Kickers.
+One Knox faces Richmond on Wednesday, Aug.
+20, as the first of four games in two weeks.
+Fans unable to make the trip north can watch live on ESPN+.

-This will be the first meeting between the clubs this season due to its rescheduling from June 13th.
+Wednesday's game was originally meant to be played in Knoxville on Aug.
+13, but was rescheduled due to weather conditions.

-Knoxville is coming off a 2-2 draw with Forward Madison FC.
-Charlotte Independence, which sat just ahead of One Knox in the standings, lost its last match, allowing Knoxville to climb to No. 4 in USL League One.
+Knoxville is coming off a 1-0 win against Union Omaha.
+Charlotte Independence also won their last match 1-0, and is still tied with One Knox for 4th place in USL League One

 Richmond's recent form tells a different story.
-The Kickers have dropped three of their last four matches and sit 12th in the 14-team league.
+The Kickers have dropped four of their last five matches and sit 13th in the 14-team league.
 Despite the struggles, Richmond has two of the league's top 10 goal scorers, and its goalkeeper ranks third in saves.

 Saves can be a deceptive stat - they mean the keeper is stopping shots, but they also indicate opponents are generating plenty of chances.
 Richmond has conceded the fourth-most goals in League One this season.

-Knoxville has attempted 28 shots in their last two games combined and will look to force Richmond's keeper into more saves on Wednesday.
+One Knox is evolving into a more balanced team.
+Once defined by its strong defense, the club has averaged 13 shots per game in August, nearly three more than its average entering the month.

-Knoxville will also host Union Omaha on Saturday, Aug.
-16. Wins this week against two teams in the league's bottom half could prove crucial down the stretch.
-After this week, every remaining home match will be against teams currently in the top eight.
+Knoxville will play Richmond again on Saturday, Aug.
+23. Two wins this week against a team in the league's bottom half could prove crucial down the stretch.
+Following the road trip to Richmond, Knoxville returns home to face FC Naples and Spokane Velocity FC, two of the top three teams.

 - Knoxville Looks to Continue to Climb Standings in First Clash with Richmond - One Knoxville SC

-- Red Wolves Earn Point on the Road in Omaha - Chattanooga Red Wolves SC
+- FC Naples Earns Hard-Fought Point on the Road against Forward Madison - FC Naples

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.